-The term conure is something of a misnomer.
-The scientific literature refers to these two birds as parakeets.
-While Jenday and Sun Conures are similar, there are some stark differences between the two that can affect their suitability as pets.
+The term “conure” is something of a misnomer, as most scientific literature refers to these birds as parakeets.
+Regardless, while Jenday and Sun Conures are similar, there are stark differences between the two that can affect their suitability as pets.

-Our guide will discuss how each species differs and what you can expect if you invite one of these birds into your home.
+This guide goes over how each species differs and what you can expect if you invite one of these birds into your home.

 At a Glance

 The Jenday or Jandaya Conure prefers the wooded areas of northeastern Brazil.
 Their alternative name means “small parrot,” which is an appropriate description of this colorful bird.
 Like many avian species, the Jenday Conure became a popular pet because of the illegal capture and trade of these animals.
 The government passed the Brazil Wildlife Protection Act in 1967 to protect this bird and many other animals affected by the pet trade.